October 28, 2021 by seradt

 For the first paper, instead of considering new surface alignments like the one I propose with the CTLE, and without any consideration for an aerial or tunneled alternative in Downtown, Sound Transit instead explored Link trains overrunning the existing streetcar line.
 This sandbagging of a study effectively ruled out such a proposal, as major physical modifications and disruptions would be required to accommodate Link trains across the entire line.
 It would be an operational curiosity through Commerce Street and likely imperil the streetcar line just as visions of its extension gained appeal.
 It was a nonstarter presented as the only pathway for getting Link into Tacoma.
 This was never the case.

-The 2005 study influenced my CTLE design.
+The 2005 study influenced my CTLE surface alignment design.
 It neither ruled out Link integration with the streetcar nor, more broadly, Link services to Downtown.
 It simply affirmed that the two systems have different technical requirements that demand special attention in the planning phase.
-The CTLE overcomes each of the identified obstacles through brief but critical integration at Union Station, and system separation thereafter.
-And, of course, there exist undiscovered alignment alternatives into Downtown beyond the CTLE that does not integrate with the streetcar whatsoever.
+The CTLE surface alignment overcomes each of the identified obstacles through brief but critical integration at Union Station, and system separation thereafter.
+And, of course, there exist undiscovered alignment alternatives into Downtown beyond the surface option that does not integrate with the streetcar whatsoever.
 Sound Transit has not reviewed them, and I do not believe the agency has been requested to do so by any board member to date.

-For the second paper, Sound Transit was apparently requested by Pierce County sub-area representatives to skip the urban heart of the South Sound and instead study a route to the suburban Tacoma Mall, a most fascinating example of missing the forest for the trees.
+For the second paper, Sound Transit was apparently requested by Pierce County sub-area representatives to skip the urban heart of the South Sound and instead study a route to the suburban Tacoma Mall.
+This is a most fascinating example of missing the forest for the trees.
 This is the local equivalent of mandating a SODO rail transfer for travel into Downtown Seattle, while the mainline bypasses to Northgate.
-Even when overlooking the truth that Northgate will forever be a better station than Tacoma Mall for a variety of structural reasons, the entire mall service concept is ludicrous.
+As bad as such a bypass would be for central Seattle, at least Northgate is a station worthy of service.
+For a variety of structural reasons, that station will forever perform better than any stop at Tacoma Mall.
+The entire mall Link service concept is ludicrous.

-That is an enormous amount of effort, cost, energy and engineering to serve a mall, even if the place may host some residential towers in the future.
+That is an enormous amount of effort, cost, energy, and engineering to serve a mall, even if the place may host some residential towers in the future.
 Regardless, the planning calculus is askew when the hypothetical “development options” of a modest suburban mall is somehow deemed more worthwhile to serve than an established urban core like Central Tacoma.
 Yet that is precisely what has occurred with the TDLE.
 Sound Transit documents explicitly malign the Puyallup Avenue alternative because it prevents the only available pathways up the hill to the Tacoma Mall (Pg.
 2, Pg.
 22, & Pg.
 39)—and even those supposed pathways are never clearly articulated.
-It bears repeating: the frivolous billion-plus-dollar fantasy of Link trains to the mall was a key factor in the elimination of the Puyallup Avenue alignment, in addition to the fact that its one block offset from East 25th Street apparently renders it “too far” from the Dome District center, which is itself a nebulous concept.
-It is not being considered within the larger DEIS review currently underway.
+It bears repeating: the frivolous billion-plus-dollar fantasy of Link trains to the mall was a key factor in the elimination of the Puyallup Avenue alignment, the apparent sole alignment that allows for an extension to the heart of Tacoma.
+Additionally, the fact that it is one block removed from East 25th Street apparently renders it “too far” from the Dome District “center”, which is itself a nebulous concept.
+Puyallup Avenue is not being considered within the larger DEIS review currently underway.

 The CTLE article published by this blog and in The Urbanist allowed the public to see a dynamic alternative alignment, one that should have been shown at the 2019 TDLE open house that I attended.
 The planning professionals should have been presenting it.
 The plan is neither the only alignment available or necessarily the best, but it represents a thoroughly researched and feasible path forward for Link trains to serve the city center.
 The reaction was almost universally positive, and many people were stricken with an “Ah ha!” moment upon reviewing the GIS plans.
 The expected criticism of an urban surface alignment was provided, as were the comments concerned with any Link integration with the streetcar; I welcome them.
 Nevertheless, the grand majority of commenters provided their endorsement of an exceedingly obvious rail terminus for the Link spine: Downtown Tacoma.
 As the group Seattle Subway declared in their comment on my article, Sound Transit needs to “work it out and find a route.”
 Time is running out.